Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 &nbsp;</br>
 ### Mod-absorbing One Shot Layers

 Imagine you have a navigation layer.
 Using this layer while holding `GUI` for window‑management can be cumbersome.
-If you define `OSL_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when an OSoS layer key is pressed remains registered as long as the layer is active.
+If you define `OS_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when an OSoS layer key is pressed remains registered as long as the layer is active.

 If an OSoS layer key is pressed after a one shot modifier (vanilla or OSoS), it absorbs that modifier: